aws/aws-fpga/sdk/management/README.md

 The developer have one of two options to use the management tools:

-1) Compile and install the reference tools under [`/fpga_image_tool` directory](./fpga_image_tools), and use them from shell command line.
+1) Compile and install the reference tools found under [`/fpga_image_tool` directory](./fpga_image_tools).
+Once the install is successful, the developer can use these tools through linux shell command line.

-2) Integrate the provided source code into the developer application for performing FPGA management without invoking shell command line.
+2) Integrate the provided source code into the developer C/C++ application for performing FPGA management without invoking shell command line.